will-mei/cfiojobs/README.md

             ./cfiojobs "ls -i" -g vmg1,grp3 -t -d

+    if you have scripts with different argument to pass in, you'd better execute them separately.

 3. Example of Some more complex situation. (how to use double/single quote to pass the complete cmd to script):